patchamama/The-last-book-page/README-backend.md

 ![whitenoise-middleware](frontend/src/docs/deploy/whitenoise-middleware.png)

-3. In the TEMPLATES list at the DIRS key, add the following code to the DIRS list, to tell Django and WhiteNoise where to look for Reacts index.html file in deployment
+3. In the TEMPLATES list at the DIRS key, add the following code to the DIRS list, to tell Django and WhiteNoise where to look for Reacts index.html file in the deployment

 ```
 os.path.join(BASE_DIR, 'staticfiles', 'build')